-In this guide we’ll take a look at the best random orbit sanders.
+In this guide we’ll take a look at the best orbital sanders for the UK market.

-This Makita random orbit sander has a 300-watt motor which delivers plenty of power to get the job done quickly.
-The variable speed of between 12,000 and 24,000 orbits per minute makes this tool easy to use and means you can work with delicate items without risk of damage as well as powering through larger, more robust items.
+The Makita BO5031/2 240V 125mm Random Orbit Sander has a 300-watt motor which delivers plenty of power to get the job done quickly.
+The variable speed of 12,000 to 24,000 orbits per minute makes this tool one of the best orbital sanders on the UK market and means you can work with delicate items without risk of damage as well as powering through larger, more robust items.

 The built-in dust collector is really impressive, and you can also attach the machine to a vacuum cleaner to virtually eliminate mess.